-How unusal?
-Well, I think it’s safe to say that this is probably the first and only time that Jonathan Richman was ever interviewed by a janitor.
-Of course, these days we call them maintenance engineers, but back in the Reagan era things weren’t quite so politically correct.
+How unusual?
+Well, I think it’s safe to say that this is probably the first and only time a janitor ever interviewed Jonathan Richman.
+Of course, we call them maintenance engineers these days, but back in the Reagan era, things weren’t so politically correct.

-Back in the early 80’s the college radio revolution was just taking off, and running a station that played only your favorite bands was every music geek’s dream come true.
+In the early 80s, the college radio revolution took off, and running a station that played only your favorite bands was every music geek’s dream come true.

 There was just one problem.
 While we were happy to have complete control over our little slice of the airwaves, we couldn’t always be relied on to wake up at 6 am to turn the transmitter on.
 Fortunately, Big Jim was watching over us.
 Whenever the morning DJ would oversleep (which happened A LOT), Big Jim would put down his broom, turn on the transmitter, read the official station sign-on, and cue up Herbie Hancock’s Watermelon Man (that was the official Big Jim theme song).

 With Big Jim effectively banned from radio, it was only natural that he would move on to television.
-In a pre-YouTube era, cable access was the thing to do.
+Of course, cable access was the thing to do in the pre-YouTube era.
 And so, former KFSR Program Director Brad “the Slam” Rogers and I proceeded to plot The Big Jim Show.
 This Jonathan Richman interview is all that remains of that show.